 # VR Box 2.0

-The VR Box 2.0 is really very cheap and has so much to offer that you can’t even imagine.
-Priced at around $30, it’s one among the best we could find.
+The VR Box 2.0 is very cheap and has so much to offer that you cannot even imagine.
+Priced at around $30, it is one among the best we could find.
 For your comfort, you get a lens adjuster on the top that can be easily operated without any hitch.
 There are straps provided as well, to keep your gadget intact while you are in action.

-What’s more is, you get a bluetooth controller along with it’s purchase.
-So, you don’t have to take the trouble of finding one.
-You may not get to experience something rich and vivid like that of Oculus or HTC Vive.
-But to be frank, it’s very rare to see companies offering an eye-candy deal at such a price range.
+What’s more is, you get a Bluetooth controller along with its purchase.
+So, you do not have to take the trouble of finding one.
+You may not get to experience something rich and vivid as that of Oculus or HTC Vive.
+However, to be frank, it is very rare to see companies offering an eye-candy deal at such a price range.

-The manufacturers claim that the headset can support any Android or iOS device sized between 3.5 and 6 inch.
-However, based on the user reviews, it’s best to mount a smartphone having a size between 5-6 inch.
-So, judging from the functionalities VR Box 2.0 has, it’s clearly one among the cheapest vr headsets out there.
+The manufacturers claim that the headset can support any Android or iOS device sized between 3.5 and 6 inches.
+However, based on the user reviews, it is best to mount a smartphone having a size between 5-6 inch.
+So, judging from the functionalities VR Box 2.0 has, it is clearly one among the cheapest VR headsets out there.

-Homido is one among the best as well as cheapest vr headsets that we could find in terms of quality.
-Unlike others, you get a variety of lens holders and eye-pieces to suit your requirements.
-You won’t have any trouble with the straps on, and furthermore you can use another head-on strap to make yourselves comfortable with the vr headset.
+Homido is one among the best as well as cheapest VR headsets that we could find regarding quality.
+Unlike others, you get a variety of lens holders and eyepieces to suit your requirements.
+You will not have any trouble with the straps on, and furthermore, you can use another head-on strap to make yourselves comfortable with the VR headset.

 The headset can support any 4-6 inch Android or iOS device.
 However, to avoid any hassle, we recommend you to mount a 5-6 inch device.
-For a price tag of $50, the company claims the product to be a good replacement to Samsung Gear VR (which supports only Samsung devices).
-But we wouldn’t recommend you to buy this device, if you are on the lookout for a perfect Gear VR’s substitute.
+For a price tag of $50, the company claims the product to be an excellent replacement to Samsung Gear VR (which supports only Samsung devices).
+But we would not recommend you to buy this device if you are on the lookout for a perfect Gear VR’s substitute.

-It is definitely a strong competitor for VR Box 2.0, all thanks its wide field-of-view and better optical clarity.
-However, it doesn’t come with a bluetooth controller and you have to rather purchase one if you want to operate the gadget smoothly.
+It is a strong competitor for VR Box 2.0, all thanks to its wide field-of-view and better optical clarity.
+However, it does not come with a Bluetooth controller, and you have to rather purchase one if you want to operate the gadget smoothly.